michael-read/akka-typed-distributed-state-blog-java/README.md

 - [Part 4](https://www.lightbend.com/blog/how-to-distribute-application-state-with-akka-cluster-part-4-the-source-code) - Source Code: In our final installment, we do a deep dive into our Scala source code.

 ----------------
+## Update September 19, 2022
+- created a new branch (mread-multi-dc-common-journal), which supports Akka's Replicated Event Sourcing "Common Journal" running on Multi-Data Center / Microk8s and Yugabyte.
+README.md can be found [here](./microk8s-multi-dc/README.md).

 ## Update September 7, 2022
 - update Akka related dependencies to latest
 - Learned that `sbt` uses the env variable `JAVA_OPTS` to pass configs to Java whereas Maven w/ [Fabric8](https://github.com/fabric8io/docker-maven-plugin) uses `JAVA_TOOL_OPTIONS`.